-Back in October 1969, the first message – a “node-to-node” communication – was delivered from one computer to another.
+In October 1969, the – a “node-to-node” communication – was delivered from one computer to another.
 Over 50 years later, networks have come a long way, evolving to support the Internet we know today.

 Modern networks have the power to bring people, enterprises, and nations together.
 But if they’re breached or compromised, the results can be grave.